shakiyam/dotfiles/dot_claude/commands/message.md

 # Generate Commit Message from Staged Changes

-Analyze the staged changes and generate an appropriate commit message:

 !git diff --cached

-Based on the staged changes above, generate a concise commit message that:
+Based ONLY on the diff output above, generate a concise commit message that:

 1. Starts with a capital verb in present tense, imperative mood (e.g., "Add", "Fix", "Update", "Remove")
-2. Focuses on the "why" rather than the "what"
+2. Focuses on the "why" rather than the "what", but ONLY infer intent from what is clearly visible in the diff
-3. Is 1-2 sentences maximum
+3. Is 1-2 sentences maximum, preferably under 50 characters for the first line
+4. Do NOT search for additional files or context beyond the diff shown above

-If no staged changes are found, suggest staging files first with `git add`.
+If there are no staged changes, simply state "No staged changes found."